MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

 search.appverid:
 - SPO160
 - MET150
-description: "How to set up the Viva Connections mobile experience in a specific language"
+description: "Set up the Viva Connections experience in a specific language"
 ---

-# Set up the Viva Connections mobile experience in a specific language
+# Set up the Viva Connections experience in a specific language
 Viva Connections is available in most major languages used in Microsoft 365.
 Learn more about how to create and deploy the Viva Connections mobile experience in a specific language other than your organization’s default language.

 Broadly, [Viva Connections](viva-connections-overview.md) mobile has four components that influence the end user’s overall language experience - the Viva Connections Dashboard, Feed, Resources, and the Teams mobile app.